elabftw/elabdoc/doc/install-freebsd.rst

 I had to change the file `/usr/local/etc/nginx/fastcgi_params`, and this line:
 `fastcgi_params SCRIPT_FILENAME $document_root$fastcgi_script_name;`

-For a working nginx config, see the files here: https://github.com/elabftw/elabimg/tree/master/src/nginx or here: https://github.com/elabftw/elabdoc/tree/master/config_examples/nginx
+For a working nginx config, see the files here: https://github.com/elabftw/elabimg/tree/master/src/nginx.

 * a mysql server with an `elabftw` database
 * the `elabftw` php files where the `root` config of nginx points